 The Bible indicates that there is only one way that a person can be certain that he (or she) will spend eternity with God.
 This can be accomplished by complying with the two following steps:

-- Each individual must genuinely repent for their sins (i.e., sincerely desire to turn from sin and to live in accordance with God’s will).
-[See “The Importance of Genuine Repentance” in the Appendix to our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?”]
+- Each person must genuinely repent for their sins (i.e., sincerely desire to turn from sin and to live in accordance with God’s will).
+[For a discussion of the importance of repentance, click on “Are Both Confession and Repentance Necessary?”]

-- Each individual must personally trust in only Jesus Christ in order to have eternal life with God.
-Although good works are not necessary to have eternal life, every person who trusts in Jesus Christ for eternal life should have a desire to do good works as an expression of their love and appreciation for God.
+- Each person must personally trust in only Jesus Christ in order to have eternal life with God.
+John 3:16 states: “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
+Although good works (i.e., good deeds) are not necessary to have eternal life, every person who trusts in Jesus Christ for eternal life should have a desire to do good works as an expression of their love and appreciation for God.

 Just because a person does not agree with Christian doctrine, it does not mean that the Christian doctrine is false or that the doctrine can be disregarded without possibly serious consequences.
 If a doctrine is factual, it is true, regardless of whether or not you agree with that doctrine.
 Thus, if God has decided that each person must personally trust in Jesus Christ as his (or her) Savior to be assured of eternal salvation, then there is not another alternative, even if a person believes otherwise.

 On pages 724-725 of his book entitled Just As I Am, Billy Graham responds to the question of whether or not it is arrogance or narrow-mindedness to claim that there is only one way of salvation, as follows: